-In 2006, a key article showing that the MG vaccine works not only in the lab on rat models but also on naturally occurring myasthenia gravis in pet dogs was published, and the MG vaccine patent was filed.
+- In 2006, the key article showing that the MG vaccine works not only in the lab on rat models but also on naturally occurring myasthenia gravis in pet dogs is published and the MG vaccine patent is filed.

 In 2007, Nicolas Havelange joined CuraVac and together, he and Dr. Huberty have taken this vaccine production technique out of the lab to bring it to patients.

-In 2009, the CuraVac’s Myasthenia Gravis therapeutic vaccine was granted Orphan Drug Designation in Europe by a team of 27 independent experts of the 27 European member states and the human formulation of the MG vaccine is manufactured following GLP and GMP guidelines.
+- In 2009, the human formulation of the MG vaccine is manufactured following GLP and GMP guidelines.

-Following its approval in Europe, the MG therapeutic vaccine was also granted Orphan Drug Designation in the USA by the FDA in 2011.
+- In 2011, the MG therapeutic vaccine was granted Orphan Drug Designation in the USA by the FDA

 In 2013, following a call for proposals that was answered by all the best medicine projects in the world, CuraVac’s project for a MG therapeutic vaccine was one of the 7 therapeutic vaccine projects that were selected by an Independent Jury Committee of the best world experts.